CryptoGnome/Community-Tools/ProfitTrailer-Feeder-Tools/Backup-and-Auto-Restart/README.md

 https://www.youtube.com/watch?v=vqoR_kwHOPo

 # Instructions for ONE BOT:
-1. Shut off your ProfitTrailer bot!
+1. Shut off your ProfitTrailer and Feeder bot!
 2. Make sure your folder with all the ProfitTrailer files is called "ProfitTrailer" (no space) and is located on your desktop!
+2. Make sure your folder with all the GnomeFeeder files is called "GnomeFeeder" (no space) and is located on your desktop!
 3. Download the the bat file using these steps

    a.
 Go here https://raw.githubusercontent.com/CryptoGnome/Community-Tools/master/ProfitTrailer-Tools/Backup-and-Auto-Restart/ProfitTrailerUtilities.bat